 Visitors experience an immersive environment contrasting West and East Berlin during the Cold War.
 Sneak into East Berlin, discover the tools and techniques of the Stasi in a hotel room (filled with concealment and surveillance devices), an interrogation room (where visitors can assess each other’s lying “tells”), and a Stasi office.

 Are there spies living as your neighbors?
 Discover the story of the Russian Ten—spies who lived covertly, many under assumed identities, in the United States for many years, and how the FBI watched, waited, and finally arrested them as part of Operation Ghost Story.

-Discover the products you can find in your home that have a hidden spy story.
 From ancient times to today, governments steal secrets to gain a financial and commercial advantage.
 This exhibit explores one of the earliest counterintelligence systems in Renaissance Venice, as well as how Western spies stole the secrets of silk, porcelain, and tea from China—centuries before China now leads the field in stealing economic secrets from the West.